What is a reptile?

 Reptiles at the Plumpton Park Zoo

-The zoo is home to: African Sulcata Tortoise, American Alligator, Burmese Python, Graceful Chameleon, Red Footed Tortoise, and Red Eared Sliders
+The zoo is home to: African Sulcata Tortoise, American Alligator, Ball Python, Burmese Python, Corn Snake, Hermann Tortoise, Red Footed Tortoise, and Red Eared Sliders